 3. You're an anxious person.

-Anxiety manifests through a number of symptoms—the most uncomfortable of which may include muscle tightness, heart palpitations, and difficulty breathing.
+Anxiety manifests through a number of symptoms—the most significant of which may include muscle tightness, heart palpitations, and difficulty breathing.

 Yin yoga is a great treatment for anxiety because it emphasizes so much deep breathing, which exerts a calming effect on the body.
 When we breathe deeply by sucking air into our stomachs, we are tapping into that instinctual aspect of ourselves that reminds us how we breathed when we were babies—relaxed without a single worry in the world.